mpalash/aliakbarmehta/pages/cv.md

 :   **The Ballad of The War that Never Was, and other Bastardized Myths**, TAO Art Gallery, Mumbai, IN

 ## Performance

+2022
+:   **Narrating WAR**, Teesri Manzil, N. Delhi, IN

+2021
+:   **Ballad of the Lost Utopian Meadow**, a series of 3 performances in collaboration with Vidha Saumya, *varialambo*, and Joss Allen, as part of ‘Time Machine and Utopias: Longing, Living, Homecoming’, (cur.)
+Hanna Johansson, Ainola Museum, Visavuori Museum, and Tarvaspää Museum, FI

+2021
+:   **Narrating WAR / Habitat 1**, 4 performances in collaboration w/ varialambo, as part of ‘Reciprocities’, (cur.)
+Christine Langinauer, Vantaa Art Museum ARTSI, Vantaa, FI

 2020
 :   **Narrating WAR**, New Performance Festival, Turku, FI